-The Regional Landcare Facilitator (RLF) programme is made up of a national network which involves facilitators in each of Australia’s 56 natural resource management regions.
+The Regional Agriculture Landcare Facilitator (RALF) programme is made up of a national network which involves facilitators in each of Australia’s 56 natural resource management regions.
 They work to support Landcare and production groups to adopt sustainable farm and land management practices, and to protect Australia’s landscape.

 The first phase of the RLF programme has facilitated the horticulture, grazing and forestry working groups to develop, and or update, ABCD sustainability frameworks for their respective industry.
 These working groups include community and industry members.

 The programme will continue to facilitate working groups and the refinement of agricultural ABCD sustainability frameworks.
 Additional capacity building activities will be delivered that will be targeted to the needs of the region’s agricultural producers under advice from the working groups and the Innovative Grazing Network.

 Every March, the Grazing Forum attracts more than 100 farmers, who learn about a wide range of issues including biosecurity updates, foundations of a breeder herd, managing climate variability, weed management, economic implications of adopting improved grazing management practices, and new pasture varieties for the region.

 Soil health is one of the biggest challenges facing the region’s agricultural producers and the RLF programme has enabled delivery of the annual Healthy Soils Symposium to provide information from leading soils and land management experts, while also supporting the farmer driven Central Queensland Soil Health Systems group and their endeavours.